Paolo Zanetti: Torino

-In May 2007, Zanetti said he would stay on at Ascoli, despite them being relegated to the Serie B. Ascoli bought the full registration rights of the player for an additional €750,000 fee, (making Ascoli had paid €1.15 million transfer fee in total) but sent Zanetti, along with Saša Bjelanović, to Torino in another co-ownership deals for €1 million fee each, in a five-year and three-year contract respectively.
-In the mid of same season Torino bought him outright for an additional €500,000 (making Torino had paid Ascoli €1.5 million transfer fee for Zanetti in total) and Bjelanović was also bought by Torino for an additional €60,000 in June 2008.
+In May 2007, Zanetti said he would stay on at Ascoli, despite them being relegated to Serie B. Ascoli bought the full registration rights of the player for an additional €750,000 fee, (making the amount Ascoli had paid €1.15 million in total) but sent Zanetti, along with Saša Bjelanović, to Torino in another co-ownership deals for €1 million fee each, in a five-year and three-year contract respectively.
+In the middle of same season, Torino bought him outright for an additional €500,000 (making the amount that Torino paid Ascoli for Zanetti €1.5 million in total) and Bjelanović was also bought by Torino for an additional €60,000 in June 2008.

-During 2009–10 season, ultras of Torino attacked the players during David Di Michele's birthday party.
-After the incident the players involved: Di Michele, Massimo Loviso, Riccardo Colombo, Aimo Diana, Marco Pisano, Francesco Pratali, Zanetti were transferred to other clubs and only Rolando Bianchi, Matteo Rubin and Angelo Ogbonna were remained.
+During 2009–10 season, the ultras of Torino attacked the players during David Di Michele's birthday party.
+After the incident, the players involved - Di Michele, Massimo Loviso, Riccardo Colombo, Aimo Diana, Marco Pisano, Francesco Pratali and Zanetti - were transferred to other clubs, and only Rolando Bianchi, Matteo Rubin and Angelo Ogbonna remained.

-On 19 January 2010, Atalanta B.C. signed him on loan from Serie B club Torino F.C. until the end of the season.
+On 19 January 2010, Atalanta signed him on loan from Serie B club Torino until the end of the season.

 Grosseto

-After inactive from football for a season, Zanetti joined U.S. Grosseto F.C. on 8 August 2011 in a one-year deal.
-Torino and Zanetti terminated the contract between the two parties in a mutual consent.
+After being inactive from football for a season, Zanetti joined Grosseto on 8 August 2011 in a one-year deal.
+Torino and Zanetti terminated the contract between the two parties by mutual consent.

 Sorrento

-In January 2012 he was signed by Sorrento Calcio.
+In January 2012, he was signed by Sorrento.
 In May 2012 he signed a new two-year contract with Sorrento.